 - An explicit, precise, unambiguous, mechanically-executable sequence of elementary

-1. This last item is from Jeff Erickson's algorithms notes
+1. Jeff Erickson's algorithms notes